gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 toc_sticky: true
 ---

 👋 Hi there.
 Welcome back to my page, this is part 4 of my tutorial series about the topic of Domain Generalization (DG).
 This article will cover the approach of **domain alignment**, to which most existing DG methods belong.
+In addition, we also cover an improvement upon this approach.
 {: style="text-align: justify;"}

 You can find the source code of the whole series [here](https://github.com/lhkhiem28/DGECG).